 - Has few or no personal possessions

-- Is not in control of his/her own money, no financial records, or bank account
+- Is not in control of their own money, financial records, or bank account

 - Is not allowed or able to speak for themselves (a third party may insist on being present and/or translating)

-- Claims of just visiting and inability to clarify where he/she is staying/address
+- Claims of just visiting and inability to clarify where they are staying/address

-- Lack of knowledge of whereabouts and/or of what city he/she is in
+- Lack of knowledge of whereabouts and/or do not know what city he/she is in

 Note: According to federal law, any minor under the age of 18 engaging in commercial sex is a victim of sex trafficking, regardless of the presence of force, fraud, or coercion.